alexvasilikop/ChromGenomePlot/README.md

 ## Dependencies
+The tool requires installation of python 3.
 The following python libraries are required
 ```
 matplotlib.pyplot
 matplotlib.ticker